ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 DIGITAL FUTURE

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000000_95b2602bf0233cb03c206031d93d18724cab36f6b43dc36b00c271d1434ffbc9.png)
+**Description**: The image shows the logo for "Singapura Finance".
+The word "Singapura" is written in a dark purple, bold font.
+Below that, there is a line of Chinese characters followed by the word "FINANCE" in orange.
+To the right of the text is an orange abstract design resembling a bird with outstretched wings, facing to the right.
+The background is plain white.

 **Description**: The image displays the logo for Singapura Finance, featuring the word "Singapura" in a dark purple, bold font above the Chinese characters "富雅金融" and the word "FINANCE" in orange.
 To the upper right of the text is an orange stylized image of a bird in flight, resembling a phoenix, with abstract wing shapes.
 The overall logo design is clean and modern, suggesting financial stability and growth.